aviral-batra/obsidian-power-search/README.md

 ## TODO

+- only update flexsearch index with changed notes/cards + keep the display etc. stored for use if the cards are not changed
+- error - use already loaded notes to get ids if notes not loading (when removing index)/ whatever the problem is - id is undefined when anki index not able to load
+- index specific settings e.g. obsidian index remove current file from rendered results

+- make card shadow darker

 - add search query history to undo search history
 - cache search results
 - make ui blend in with theme